CaptainCrouton89/AlariaWiki/Kura.md

 **Enrollment**: Voluntary

-- [Kurayt](Kurayt) relies heavily on its extreme climate to deter invaders.
+- [Kura](Kura) relies heavily on its extreme climate to deter invaders.
 This has been successful in the past.

 ## [Geography](Geography)